ActualLab/Fusion.Samples/docs/tutorial/Part13.md

 **1.** Any compute service should implement `IComputeService`, any command service should implement `ICommandService`.

-These interfaces are just tagging ones, i.e. there are no any methods. `Stl.Generators` analyzers require them to generate proxies for such services.
+These interfaces are just tagging ones, i.e. there are no any methods. `ActualLab.Generators` analyzers require them to generate proxies for such services.

 Most likely you declare interfaces for any of such services to consume them on the client - and in this case the interface must be inherited from either `IComputeService` or `ICommandService`.